Around evaluations of biset functors: The generating relation

 \section{The generating relation}

-Since it seems very difficult to understand when a simple functor vanishes at a finite group $G$, we try to avoid this by considering finite groups such that there is no non-trivial vanishing of simple functors. \begin{de} Let $k$ be a field.
+Since it seems too difficult to understand when a simple functor vanishes at a finite group $G$, we try to avoid the difficulty by considering finite groups such that there is no non-trivial vanishing of simple functors. \begin{de} Let $k$ be a field.
 Let $G$ be a finite group.
-The group $G$ is a non vanishing group over $k$ if none of the simple functors of $\FSk$ vanishes at $G$. \end{de} \begin{re} This is clearly equivalent to the fact that $S_{H,V}(G) \neq 0$, for every simple functor $S_{H,V}$ of $\mathcal{F}_{\mathcal{C},k}$ such that $H$ is isomorphic to a subquotient of $G$. \end{re} We use the notation $G$ is a $\mathrm{NV}_{k}$-group if it is non-vanishing over a field $k$.
-Let $H$ and $G$ be two finite groups.
-The composition in the biset category:
+The group $G$ is a non vanishing group over $k$ if none of the simple functors of $\FSk$ vanishes at $G$. \end{de} \begin{re} This is clearly equivalent to the fact that $S_{H,V}(G) \neq 0$, for every simple functor $S_{H,V}$ of $\mathcal{F}_{k\mathcal{C},k}$ such that $H$ is isomorphic to a subquotient of $G$. \end{re} We use the notation $G$ is a $\mathrm{NV}_{k}$-group if it is non-vanishing over a field $k$.